 - Every piece of equipment in an aircraft must meet certain certification standards, including a black box.
 This costs time and money.

-Will Helicopters Be Required to Have Black Boxes in the Future?
+Helicopters May Be Required to Have Black Boxes in the Future

 For many years, the National Transportation Safety Board (NTSB) has being pushing the FAA for better helicopter safety measures.

 After the helicopter crash that killed Kobe Bryant and eight others, U.S. Representatives Brian Fitzpatrick and Anthony G. Brown introduced the Helicopter Data and Voice Recorder Requirement Act.

 This bill makes it “unlawful for an air carrier to operate a single or multiengine, turbine-powered helicopter with one or more passenger seats and one or more pilots without a flight data recorder and cockpit voice recorder.”

 As it stands, the bill has been referred to the Subcommittee on Aviation.

 If helicopters become equipped with black boxes, it will give investigators a better understanding of what happened to cause a crash.